warwick358/GlowbitmarqueeTutorial/marqeu.md

 })
 ```

-## step 7
+## step 6
-we will then add a if statement to tell the microbit to use ever 3rd LED.
+We will then add a if statement to tell the microbit to use ever 3rd LED.
-go to the "logic" tab and get the "if true then" block place it in the "for do" loop.
+Go to the "logic" tab and get the "if true then" block place it in the "for do" loop.

 ```blocks
 basic.forever(function () {